ClearBlade/clearblade-iot-core-migration/README.md

 `clearblade-iot-core-migration -cbServiceAccount <JSON_FILE_PATH> -cbRegistryName <CB_IOT_CORE_REGISTRY> -cbRegistryRegion <CB_PROJECT_REGION> -gcpServiceAccount <JSON_FILE_PATH> -gcpRegistryName <IOT_CORE_REGISTRY> -gcpRegistryRegion <GCP_PROJECT_REGION>`

-**To run the tool in non-interactive mode, add `--silentMode` flag to the above start command**

 You will be prompted to enter a devices CSV file path that would be used to migrate devices specified in the CSV file.
 You can skip this step by pressing enter and by default all devices from the registry will be migrated.
-Alternatively, you can set `-interactiveMode=false` to make this tool fully automated.
+Alternatively, you can set `--silentMode` flag to run the tool in non-interactive mode.

 **Note - We recommend you to use linux or darwin binaries.
 It's unlikely but possible something could fail during the migration.
 A failed_devices CSV file will be created at the end of this migration.
 Please submit this file to the [ClearBlade Support](https://clearblade.atlassian.net/servicedesk/customer/portal/1/group/1/create/20) and we will ensure 100% success**